 A few months ago, Forrest Schall didn't dare take a walk down his own block.

 "I can't...
 Walk on the street, because I'd wander.
 I would go into traffic,” said Schall.

 Forrest has multiple sclerosis - impacting his balance and gait.

-He used to consider is a nuisance until he heard about a new device - inspired by a horse's anatomy.
+He used to consider is a nuisance until he heard about a new device called the Kickstart - inspired by a horse's anatomy.
 Specifically, their long leg tendons that act like springs.